SherwinDengxiong/contrastive_ICRA24/readme.md

 ### Acknowledgments:
 <!-- [If there are any acknowledgments you want to make, include them here] -->
-Special thanks to the [Unity Robotics Hub Team] ((https://github.com/Unity-Technologies/Unity-Robotics-Hub)) for their useful packages and tutorials.
+Special thanks to the [Unity Robotics Hub Team] ((https://github.com/Unity-Technologies/Unity-Robotics-Hub)) and [Ufactory Team] for their useful packages and tutorials.
 ### Contributing:
 <!-- [Include guidelines for contributing if applicable] -->